Honeylocust plant bugs

 - Trees grown in exposed, sunny locations are more prone to plant bug attack.

-- Varieties of honeylocust with yellow leaves ("Sunburst") are more attractive to honeylocust plant bugs than the ones with green leaves ("Shademaster" and "Skyline").
+- Varieties of honeylocust with yellow leaves are more attractive to honeylocust plant bugs than the ones with green leaves.

 - Young, recently transplanted trees will have more damage.

-Honeylocust plant bug (Diaphnocoris chlorionis) belongs to a group of insects that are found on shade trees in Minnesota.
+Honeylocust plant bug (Diaphnocoris chlorionis) and the honeylocust leafhopper (Macropsis fumipennis) can be mistaken for each other.
+They belong to a group of insects that are found on shade trees in Minnesota.